fredcamaral/mcp-alfarrabio/docs/website/getting-started.md

 ## Prerequisites

 - Go 1.21 or later
-- Docker and Docker Compose (for ChromaDB)
+- Docker and Docker Compose (for Qdrant)
 - An AI assistant that supports MCP (Claude Desktop, VS Code with Continue, etc.)

 ## Installation